William James Sidis: Parents and upbringing (1898–1908)

-Sidis' parents believed in nurturing a love of knowledge, although their methods of parenting were criticized in the media and retrospectively.
+Sidis' parents believed in nurturing a precocious and fearless love of knowledge, although their methods of parenting were criticized in the media and retrospectively.
 Sidis could read the New York Times at 18 months.
-At age three, he was typing letters on a typewriter and had taught himself Latin.
-By age six, he had mastered advanced mathematics including algebra and geometry.
-By age eight, he was reportedly creating mathematical theorems and had taught himself eight languages (Latin, Greek, French, Russian, German, Hebrew, Turkish, and Armenian) and invented another, which he called "Vendergood".
+By age eight, he had reportedly taught himself eight languages (Latin, Greek, French, Russian, German, Hebrew, Turkish, and Armenian) and invented another, which he called "Vendergood".